yc-ng/islr_workings/chapter3/chapter3_applied.md

 From the diagnostic plots, we can see the following issues:

 -   The plot of residuals against fitted values appear to exhibit a pattern which suggests that our linear model is not a good fit for the relationship between `horsepower` and `mpg`: the pattern in the residuals may be due to a non-linear relationship that the model does not capture.
+-   The response-predictor plot generated in (b) suggests that the relationship between `mpg` and `horsepower` may not be linear; the rate of change in `mpg` decreases as `horsepower` increases, so a reciprocal function might produce a better fit.

 Question 9
 ----------